GLFC-WET/hydroweight/README.md

 Another approach is to calculate landscape statistics based on distances to the target where areas nearby have more weight than those farther away (i.e., inverse distance-weighting).
-A set of inverse distance weightings scenarios for stream survey sites was described in Peterson *et al.* (2011) that included various types of Euclidean and flow-path distances to targets.
+A set of inverse distance weighting scenarios for stream survey sites was described in Peterson *et al.* (2011) that included various types of Euclidean and flow-path distances to targets.
 Tools are implemented as *IDW-Plus* in *ArcGIS* (Peterson et al. 2017) as well as in *rdwplus* in R through GRASS GIS